-This SWMP has been provided to the NSW Environment Protection Authority (EPA) and the Department of Industry - Lands & Water (now the Natural Resources Access Regulator [NRAR]) for the purposes of consultation on 20 June 2018 and 25 June 2018, respectively, in accordance with Condition 30, Schedule 3 of Development Consent DA 374-11-00.

-The NRAR provided comments on 26 September 2018 and 12 June 2019.
+The SWMP was provided to the NSW Environment Protection Authority (EPA) and the Department of Planning and Environment-Water (DPE-Water) (formerly the Department of Industry - Lands & Water) for the purposes of consultation on 20 June 2018 and 25 June 2018, respectively, in accordance with Condition 30, Schedule 3 of Development Consent DA 374-11-00.
+The DPE-Water provided comments on 26 September 2018 and 12 June 2019.
 These comments have been incorporated into this SWMP.
 The EPA indicated on 19 October 2018 that it had no comments on the SWMP.